Drawing Fashion from Gesture to Line (VIDEO BELOW)

 It’s only a problem if it FRUSTRATES YOU!

-(Who are we drawing fashion for anyway? :0) These techniques will improve your drawing for school or work, but the deepest reasons why you want to draw fashion are beyond that….
+Today’s drawing techniques will improve your drawing for school or work, but the deepest reasons why you want to draw fashion are beyond that….

-today’s DRAWING FASHION video
+today’s DRAWING ILLUSTRATION video

 has a purpose.